akzaidi/fine-lm/src/README.md

 gcloud config set compute/zone us-central1-f
 ./ctpu up
 ```

+Since training can take a long time, I used `tmux` to start my session.
+You can find my [dotfiles online](https://github.com/akzaidi/etc/tree/master/dotfiles).

 This will automatically SSH you into your host VM (this is not the TPU VM, which you cannot access directly).